sunsided/cmake/README.md

 are heavily documented, but care should be taken to also have a look at the `cmake/*-cmake.in` files of the individual libraries.

+Each installation is versioned, allowing for keeping multiple different versions at the same time.
+Likewise, installation paths are prefixed with the build configuration.

 ## References